ucdsy/CP2/README.md

 Java 8 $ brew update; brew tap caskroom/cask; brew install Caskroom/cask/java<br />

 To run the data ingestion, ran command python3 run.py, this will download the DBLP data in to src/data path.<br />

+To ruun the data EDA, ran command python3 run.py with eda in the target(argument), this will ouput and save the eda figures.